 After somewhere relatively local for my nephew’s first trip out (aged 5 weeks!), we went to Streatham’s Hill’s pizzeria, Addommè.
 The Evening Standard had, after all, hailed it as one of London’s best sourdoughs.
 And what’s more, you can book– a rarity nowadays but essential with little ones.
 As the restaurant itself is tiny, booking ahead is advised.
 It was very busy the evening we visited, so much so that it felt like the owners were trying to rush us out.
 One of the waiters even asked the rest of the table whether they wanted a desert or after-dinner aperitif before I’d even finish the mains.

 Whilst the service was slightly slap dash, the pizzas didn’t disappoint.
-We shared a selection of the vegetarian offerings: Bufalina (£9.90) with parmesan, buffalo mozzarella, parmesan, basil and olive oil; Capri (£11.25), with mozzarella, parmesan, basil, cherry tomatoes, buffalo mozzarella and olive oil; and Ricotta & Melanzane a Funghetto (£9.00) with tomato, mozzarella, ricotta, mushrooms, parmesan, basil and olive oil (and minus the aubergine – a pizza should never feature aubergine).
+We shared a selection of the vegetarian offerings: Bufalina (£9.90) with buffalo mozzarella, parmesan, basil and olive oil; Capri (£11.25), with mozzarella, parmesan, basil, cherry tomatoes, buffalo mozzarella and olive oil; and Ricotta & Melanzane a Funghetto (£9.00) with tomato, mozzarella, ricotta, mushrooms, parmesan, basil and olive oil (minus the aubergine).

 I loved each one, in different ways.
 I always have a soft spot for a bianco – it’s like an induction into the mains.
 The quality of the generous mozzarella on each pizza was also outstanding, competing with the creamy ricotta for the title of the best cheese of the evening.